bww/monotron/docs/series.md

 Fetch the state of the specified Series.

-Requires `read:entry` scope in the Account.
+Requires `read:series` scope in the Account.

 ### Example request